 Young Boy Killed in Dog Bite Attack

-A child lost his life at the tender age of 9-years-old in a heartbreaking tragedy.
+A child lost his life at the tender age of 9 in a heartbreaking tragedy.
 According to the Yuba County Sheriff’s Office, the boy died of wounds he received after being attacked by three pit bulls belonging to his sister.

 Where Did This Happen?